 “We decided to take a survey over a year’s time.
 In that, maybe one out of 10 people had ever heard of Juneteenth and even that one person didn’t know what it was all about.
 We decided on 2015, the 150th anniversary, we decided to put something together and that was in Bridgeton.
 Attendance was mostly neighborhood kids and pushed the education of it.
 Every year since, it has grown ever since,” he said.

-The Juneteenth event will feature the usual standards for festivals of this magnitude – families games and entertainment, food, music and educational tributes.
-The Vineland event, though, as one unique twist.
-It will feature amateur boxing for the second year.
+The Juneteenth event will feature the usual standards for festivals of this magnitude — family games and entertainment, food, music and educational tributes.
+But the Vineland event has one unique twist: It will feature amateur boxing for the second year.

 Still Fighting for Freedom

 Young and Gould are both boxing trainers and coaches.
 They started Tri City Boxing, an initiative they run out of the Cumberland County Boys & Girls Club in Vineland.
 Gould and Young train youngsters in discipline and skill of boxing so they also show how to respect themselves and others outside the ring.

 “The first time we decided to do it, we thought it would be a pretty good thing to do and it turned out to be a pretty good draw,” Young said.
 “Everyone on our committee asked us to do it again, so here we are.
 It was my partner’s idea to sue the headline “Still Fighting for Freedom.”